 - support under Part 1V of the Immigration and Asylum Act 1999

-Children who receive a qualifying benefit it their own right are also entitled to receive free school meals.
+Children who receive a qualifying benefit in their own right are also entitled to receive free school meals.

 Your child won’t qualify for free school meals if you're receiving working tax credits and disabled working tax credits, except for the 4-week run-on paid after you've stopped qualifying for working tax credits

-The Pupil Premium grant is provided by the government for each eligible child and can be up to £1,320 additional funding to support your child's education and fund valuable support in school.
+The Pupil Premium grant is provided by the Government for each eligible child and can be up to £1,320 additional funding to support your child's education and fund valuable support and resources in school.

-If you need any help you can contact Barnsley Borough County Council Benefits, Taxation & Payments Customer service team on 01226 787787 or call into our School Reception.
+If you need any help you can contact Barnsley Borough County Council Benefits, Taxation & Payments Customer service team on 01226 787787 or call to our School Reception.